 Then Louise wanted to use up some cranberries that had been hanging around in her freezer and some clementines which needed eating and we thought... you know what - This is such a great base recipe- we should share it so EVERYONE can have warm, yummy muffins and can get creative with their own delicious versions!

-The basic mix uses a ‘linseed’ (aka flax seed) mix , which works really well as an egg substitute however you can also substiute chia seeds for the flax/linseed and it will work just as well.
+The basic mix uses a ‘linseed’ (aka flaxseed) mix , which works really well as an egg substitute however you can also substitute chia seeds for the flax/linseed and it will work just as well.
 Also- feel free to use any kind of plant milk!
 We just use whatever happens to be in the fridge & handy!
 You could even sub in water if you really needed to!

-Strawberry or Raspberry & substitute the dessicated coconut with cocoa powder
+-Strawberry or Raspberry & substitute the desiccated coconut with cocoa powder

 - 2 ½ cups self-raising flour